 What is Estimate at Completion (EAC) in Project Management?

-In project management, Estimate at Completion (or EAC) forecasts the project budget while the project is in progress.
+In project management, Estimate at Completion (EAC) forecasts the project budget while the project is in progress.
 Like BAC (Budget at Completion), it is a part of earned value management.
-Unlike BAC, Estimate at Completion takes into account variables like unplanned costs and inaccurate or obsolete early estimates.
+Unlike BAC, EAC takes into account variables like unplanned costs and inaccurate or obsolete early estimates.

 Estimate at Completion tells us whether events, developments, or obstacles have changed the originally estimated costs of the project.
 It factors in the Actual Cost of the project to date, as well as an estimate of remaining costs for a more dynamic picture of the project budget.